Honorariums/Gifts to Speakers

 5. Payment Process

-A request for an honorarium must be submitted on a BA8 Form.
+A request for an honorarium shall be submitted on a BA8 Form.

 Generally, non-cash gifts to non-employees will not incur a taxable benefit provided the value is nominal and the gift is not given in lieu of providing cash compensation that might otherwise have been agreed upon.